RPT-Fitch Affirms Prevoir Vie & Prevoir Risques Divers' IFS at 'A'; Outlook Stable

-Prevoir's (the group's holding company) Long-term Issuer Default Rating (IDR) at 'A-'.
-The
+holding company) Long-term Issuer Default Rating (IDR) at 'A-'.
+The Outlooks are

 KEY RATING DRIVERS